uc-cdis/pypfb/README.md

 ### Rename node

     Usage: pfb rename [PARENT OPTIONS] node [OPTIONS] OLD NEW

       Rename node from OLD to NEW.

 ### Rename enum

     Usage: pfb rename [PARENT OPTIONS] enum [OPTIONS] FIELD OLD NEW

       Rename enum of FIELD from OLD to NEW.

 ### Convert PFB into Neptune (bulk load format for Gremlin)

     Usage: pfb to [PARENT OPTIONS] gremlin [OPTIONS] [OUTPUT]

       Convert PFB into CSV files under OUTPUT for Neptune bulk load (Gremlin).

       The default OUTPUT is ./gremlin/.

     Options:
       --gzip / --no-gzip  Whether gzip the output.  [default: yes]

     Example:
       pfb to -i data.avro gremlin

 ### Convert PFB into TSV (1 TSV per node)

     Usage: pfb to [PARENT OPTIONS] tsv [OPTIONS] [OUTPUT]

       Convert PFB into TSV files under [OUTPUT] for modification of data in TSV format.

       The default [OUTPUT] is ./tsvs/.

     Options:
       None
     Example:
       pfb to -i data.avro tsv

+### Load PFB into BigQuery (1 table per node)

+    Usage: pfb to [PARENT OPTIONS] bigquery DATASET

+      Create a BigQuery dataschema and load PFB tsv files into the biqquery dataset named DATASET.
+Column types and 	descriptions in the schema within PFB are preserved in BigQuery.

+      The tsv files are expected to be in ./tsvs/.

+    Example:
+      pfb to -i data.avro bigquery isbcgc-100000.

 ### PFB ETL

     Usage: pfb etl [OPTIONS] PFB

       ETL PFB into ES indices

     Options:
       -u, --url URL      base es url
       -t, --token TOKEN  access token